Karukaputhur

 Karukaputhur also spell as Karukaputhoor, is a place on the Pattambi taluk, Palakkad district of Kerala.
 This area part of the Thrithala legislative assembly and Thirumittacode Panchayath.
 It is a fast growing semi-urban centre in the eastern part of Palakkad district which is nearer to Thrissur town than Palakkad town.

 Transportation

-Private buses are the main mode of mass transportation in Karukaputhur.
-Private bus operators ply their buses through this point to Pattambi and Nelluvay.
+Private buses are the main mode of mass transportation in Karukaputhur.Pattambi is the major town near by Karukaputhoor.Private bus operators ply their buses through th Pattambi and Nelluvay.
 The other major semi urban centers near Karukaputhur are Kootanad and Challissery.
 Karukaputhur is also the nodal point for transportation for Pattambi towards the North, Shoranur, Nelluvay towards the East, Peringode, Chalissery towards the West and the border villages of Trissur district.
 Its proximity to Trissur district is one of the important factors of this small towns booming growth in recent years.